18-2-SKKU-OSS/2018-2-OSS-L5/docs/translating/korean.md

 ## Rules
 ### 1. Formal or Informal?
 Formal!
+> Use foraml grammar

 Follow formal grammar of Korean.
 (Reference page `https://www.korean.go.kr/`) If there is a word which is informal but allowed, then use formal form except formal word is rarely used.
 ### 2. Form of sentence end
+> :one: `다, 나, 까` with punctuation marks :two: `Noun form` without puncuation marks

+If there is punctuation marks for end('.', '!', '?', etc), then use `다, 나, 까` according to contxt.
+If there is no punctuatio marks, then end with noun form.
 ### 3. The singluar and the plural
 ### 4. Loanword orthography
 ### 5. punctuation marks